minima-global/emh/docs/specification.md

 To meet the [functional requirements](#functional-requirements), above, the EMH should implement the following:

-### Daemon
+### Server Daemon

 The EMH should run as a single-user system daemon that interfaces with `minima.jar` and calls URL-based endpoints.

-### MiniDapp
+### Mobile MiniDapp

-The EMH must be deployable to both server and mobile environments, so it should be a MiniDapp.
+However, the EMH must be deployable to both server and mobile environments, so it should _also_ be a MiniDapp that behaves similarly to the server daemon, described above.

 ### Database

 The EMH will make use of `Minima.sql` to `create` tables and `insert` rows into those tables.
 Therefore, it should provide an abstraction from any specific database implementation.

 #### Database Design